Who's Behind Listverse?

-In order to play this game all you need is duct tape and 2 40′s of beer for each person.
-You tape one 40 to each of your hands and you can’t take them off until both of the 40′s are empty.
+In order to play this game all you need is duct tape and two 40-ounce bottles of beer for each person.
+You tape one 40 to each of your hands and you can’t take them off until both of the 40s are empty.

 This means that if you need to go to the bathroom, you either chug the beers or wet yourself.
 You can’t answer your cell phone, or basically do anything until you drink the 2 40’s completely.
 The point of the game is to make people drink a lot of beer fast.

-Spread cards face-down around a large cup.
+Spread a deck of cards face down around a large cup.
 Draw in clockwise order.
 A “drink” is a normal sip.

-- 8 – Thumb Master – He/she who draws puts his/her thumb on the table.
+8: Thumb Master.
+He/she who draws puts his/her thumb on the edge of the table.
 The last person to do so drinks.

 Note: Drawing the fourth king is a FATE WORSE THAN DEATH if there are a combination of beverages in the “large cup,” like beer, wine cooler and vodka.
 In fact, some players insist that only beer be poured into the cup; but they don’t have the love for the game.

 The game is a relay race and each person much drink the contents of their cup and flip the cup from the edge of the table with there fingers to the upside-down position on the table before the next member begins.
 First team to finish wins.